Shruti1808/Roman-Numerals/README.md

 * Example Input: 5
 * Example Output: v

-The program converts the numbers 2-3 and 6-8 into Roman Numerals.
+The program converts the number in the ones column that equals 2-3 and 6-8 into Roman Numerals.
 * Example Input: 3
 * Example Output: III

-The program converts the numbers 4 and 9 into Roman Numerals.
+The program converts the number in the ones column that equals 4 and 9 into Roman Numerals.
 * Example Input: 4
 * Example Output: IV

+The program converts the number in the tens column into Roman Numerals.
+* Example Input: 30
+* Example Output: XXX

+The program converts the number in the hundreds column into Roman Numerals.
+* Example Input: 300
+* Example Output: CCC

-The program converts the numbers 11 to 39 into Roman Numerals.
+The program converts the number in the thousands column into Roman Numerals.
+* Example Input: 3000
+* Example Output: MMM

+The program then combines the results from the thousands, hundreds, tens, and ones column to display the output
-* Example Input: 39
+* Example Input: 333
-* Example Output: XXIX
+* Example Output: CCCXXXIII

 ## Setup/Installation Requirements

 * _Clone the GitHub repository_
 * _Open it in a browser of your choice_
+* _Try converting numbers into their Roman Numerals_

 ## Known Bugs